 This term we will be exploring the key concept of Cause and Effect.
 This will focus on tamariki explaining what the outcomes are likely to be from different actions or choices, develop an understanding of Hauora Hauora and explain ways to keep themselves safe.
 Like all the key concepts, Cause and Effect is a broad one, and it is always exciting to see how the concept develops differently in each class.

 An overview of what we are learning in each curriculum area is outlined below:

-Writing- Recounts, poetry, procedural and reports.
+- Writing- Recounts, narratives, explanations.
 The text types will be dependent on where each class takes their inquiry.

-Please remind children they are welcome to bring items to play with at break times however it is not the school's or teacher's responsibility if they get lost or broken - please talk with your child so they understand this.
+Please remind children that they are welcome to bring items to play with at break times however it is not the school's or teacher's responsibility if they get lost or broken - please talk with your tamaiti so they understand this.